+'''

-<alter user set initial schema statement> := ALTER USER <user name> SET INITIAL SCHEMA <schema name> | DEFAULT set the user authentication as local (HyperSQL)
+<alter user set initial schema statement> ::= ALTER USER <user name> SET INITIAL

+SCHEMA <schema name> | DEFAULT

+'''

 Change the initial schema for a user.
 The initial schema is the schema used by default for SQL statements issued during a session.
 If DEFAULT is used, the default initial schema for all users is used as the initial schema for the user.
 The SET SCHEMA command allows the user to change the schema for the duration of the session.